-Best PC VR Games: 25 Titles On Steam And Oculus (Spring 2022)
+Best PC VR Games: 25 Titles On Steam & Oculus (Summer 2023)

-Looking for the 25 best PC VR games on Steam and Oculus?
+Searching for the best PC VR games on Steam and Oculus?
 We’ve got you covered with our top 25 list.

 The PC VR landscape has changed dramatically over the years.
 It used to be the front-and-center focus on an entire industry, but new headsets across different categories have since seen developers and publishers split their attention.
-But we’re often still rewarded with a handful of new gems every year that push the fidelity of VR experiences in ways you just couldn’t see on lesser hardware.
+Still, we’re often rewarded with various new gems every year that push the fidelity of VR experiences in ways lesser hardware can't manage.

 What’s nice about the list of the best PC VR games, then, is that even some of the oldest games on this list — now some six years old — remain some of the best-looking and playing titles in all of VR today.

-You’ll find most of these experiences on both the Oculus Store and SteamVR.
-Take note, though, that we have included a few Oculus exclusives in this list because we felt the games were simply too good to ignore.
+You’ll find most of these experiences on both the Oculus Store and SteamVR, alongside a few on Viveport.
+Take note, though, that we have included a few Oculus exclusives in this list because we felt these games were simply too good to ignore.
 We’re also including early access titles in the list for the first time, as some of PC VR’s best games are still in pre-release to this day.

 If you’re looking for our other lists, you’ll find those here.

-Note: This article was initially published in March 2022, later updated in July 2023.